These reports are 'preliminary consultation drafts', so should you have any feedback or questions, please send them to Dr. Irfan Yulianto.

 Objectives

-With support GOAP, the Ocean Accounts pilot project in Indonesia has three main objectives:
+The Ocean Accounts of Indonesia pilot had three main objectives:

 - Conduct a national pilot on ocean accounts in Indonesia